“Look, here it is, Colombia, Colombia!”

 Oh, well if that’s the case…

 So, we diverted to Chefchaouen.
 The town tumbles down the edge of an arid mountain landscape, stone houses shining blue and white in the sun.
-It’s the Spanish influence of the exiled Moors that’s most striking as you enter the town, so, if you go, keep your eye on the architecture rather than the tour groups huddled there; they’re easy to escape.
+It’s the Spanish influence of the exiled Moors that’s most striking on arrival, so, if you go, keep your eyes on the architecture rather than the tour groups crowding the scene; they’re surprisingly easy to escape.

-A maze of of cobalt to sky blue to aquamarine alleyways weave through bougainvillea-lined arches, leading to shops and restaurants.
-The smell of mint tea, kif and tagines wafts from rooftop cafes and sleepy stray cats curl into ceramic pots.
-The doors are blue, the cobblestones are blue, the roofs are blue, the shutters are blue.
-It’s literally like walking through a dry ocean, if one could do such a thing, and the spiritual overtones are evident simply in the vibe created by so much blue; which is perhaps the point.
+A maze of cobalt to sky blue to aquamarine alleyways weave through bougainvillea-lined arches, leading to shops and restaurants.
+The smells of mint tea, kif and tagines waft from rooftop cafes and sleepy cats curl into ceramic pots.
+It’s literally like walking through a dry ocean, if one could do such a thing, and the spiritual overtones are evident in the vibe created by the colours; which is perhaps the point.

-Traditional community life abounds with women wearing red and white Berber skirts and straw hats as they deliver bread around town.
-Kids play ball games among the legs of strolling couples and local taxi drivers, chefs and labourers lean against blue-rinsed walls, chatting and smoking.
+Women swathed in red and white Berber skirts with straw hats deliver bread around town, kids play ball games among the legs of strolling couples and local taxi drivers, chefs and labourers smoke and chat against blue-rinsed walls.

 The Medina makes for a relaxing shopping experience, in comparison to Fez and Marrakech, with leather goods, hand-made knitted hats, rugs, lanterns, teapots and all the typical Moroccan souvenirs you can possibly cram into your suitcase.
-At the end of a long trek up and down the hilly streets, the town square, Plaza Uta el-Hammam, provides a shady haven for a seat served up with a dose of lazy people watching.
-It’s literally a traveling bohemian’s dream, with views of the Grand Mosque and friendly locals doing the same thing as tourists – chilling out.
+At the end of a long trek up and down the narrow streets, the town square, Plaza Uta el-Hammam, provides a shady haven for a seat, served with a dose of lazy people watching.
+It’s a travelling bohemian’s dream spot, with views of the Grand Mosque and friendly locals doing the same thing as tourists, which is just chilling out.

-We could smell lemon chicken and saffron tagines, so we demolished two, followed by pastry layered with custard and orange flavored almond sauce.
+We could smell lemon chicken and saffron tagines, so we demolished two, followed by pastry layered with custard and fragrant, orange-almond sauce.

-Sitting nearby, a man with a mane of dreadlocks sketched a woman in a wide-brimmed, floppy maroon hat.
-Four local men sat in a perfect circle puffing on intricately patterned shisha pipes and the smell of apple tobacco mixed with our decadent desserts.
+Sitting nearby, a man with a mane of dreadlocks sketched a woman in a wide-brimmed, floppy hat.
+Four local men sat in a perfect circle, puffing on intricately patterned shisha pipes and the smell of apple tobacco mixed with our decadent desserts.

 We were approached by a local trekking guide, offering trips to the limestone rocks at Sfiha Telj and Ain Tissimlane spring.
 He mentioned we might see wild boar and talked a lot about a natural arc called ‘God’s Bridge’, wildflowers and views of the Mediterranean.
-Trekking in the Rif Mountains is touted to be both easy and rewarding with options to go for the day or camp for a few nights among the cedar trees.
+Trekking in the Rif Mountains is both easy and rewarding, with options to go for the day or camp for a few nights among the cedar trees.

 He also offered to show us all the unique guesthouses, invited us to dinner with his friends at one of the town’s best restaurants and said we could check out his house to see how the locals live.
-Yes, he was trying to sell us something, but the effort he put in to his sales pitch and the friendliness with which he delivered it was sincere.
-Throughout Morocco, we found this sincerity among the locals, no matter the topic of conversation.
+Naturally, he was trying to sell us something, but the effort he put into the sales pitch and the friendliness with which he delivered it, was delightful all the same.